raguay/PersonKanban/README.md

 | Paste List Preferences  | Paste the list's preferences that was copied.                                                                     |
 | Paste Item Preferences  | Paste the item's preferences that was copied.                                                                     |
 | Show System Preferences | Show the system preferences dialog.                                                                               |

+# Quick Bar Usage

+By pressing the space bar, an input dialog is shown where you can add boards, lists, or items based on the cursor.
+If the cursor isn't shown, then the new items are applied as new boards.
+If just a list has a cursor, then the new items are added as lists to the current board.
+If an item is highlighted by a cursor, then new items are added as items to the current list.

+If more than one items are separated by ";;", then multiple items are created with the titles given.
+If items are being added, you can add descriptions by separating the title from the description with a "|".

 # Planned features